minzzzy/miniflow/README.md

 # Miniflow

 Miniflow is a library to build a small neural networks using NumPy for learning the fundamental abstract of TensorFlow.
-This came from [Deep Learning nanodegree foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) in Udacity and I modified it to my own version.
+It is from [Deep Learning nanodegree foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) in Udacity and I modify it to my own version, called Mingflow.

+- version : python 3.6

 ## Architecture
 It uses a Python class to represent a generic node(`Node`).
+The nodes perform both their own calculations and those of input edges.

 ```python
 class Node(object):